muhammedhamedelgaml/simple_python/README.md

 - **Automated Deployment with Ansible**: Ansible playbooks manage the deployment process on the target machine.
 - **Slack Notifications**: Integration with Slack to notify about pipeline status.

-## Prerequisites

-Before running the pipeline, make sure you have the following tools and services:

-- **Jenkins**: For managing the pipeline.
-- **Docker**: For containerizing the app and running containers.
-- **Ansible**: For automating the setup and deployment on target machines.
-- **Slack**: To send notifications about the build status.

-## Setup Instructions

 ### 1. Dockerize the Weather App